Settlement Agreements

 As a modern law firm, we have a unique understanding of employment discrimination issues so we can provide you with the right advice.
 Speak to us today if you are considering legal action.

-settlement agreement lawyers in london
+settlement agreement solicitors in London

 As settlement agreement solicitors in London we can provide you with the support you need when it comes to settlement agreements.
 Settlement agreements are legal contracts.
 Where there is a settlement agreement between employer and employee the employee gives up their right to bring any legal claims against their employer usually in exchange for payment of compensation and often other benefits such as an agreed reference.